 Kingsland is a medium-sized city located in the state of Georgia.
 With a population of 16,487 people and two constituent neighborhoods, Kingsland is the 56th largest community in Georgia.

-Kingsland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kingsland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kingsland is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Kingsland who work in office and administrative support (18.41%), sales jobs (9.76%), and management occupations (7.91%).

 There are quite a few people in the armed forces living in Kingsland, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.

 As is often the case in a small city, Kingsland doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Kingsland who are college-educated is close to the national average for all communities of 21.84%: 19.95% of the adults in Kingsland have a bachelor's degree or advanced degree.

 The per capita income in Kingsland in 2010 was $23,956, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $95,824 for a family of four.
 However, Kingsland contains both very wealthy and poor people as well.

 Kingsland is a very ethnically-diverse city.
 The people who call Kingsland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingsland residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Kingsland include German, English, Italian, and French .